Speaker Verification with Speech-Aware LLMs: Evaluation and Augmentation: Results

 \subsection{Off-the-shelf speech-aware LLMs}

 Table~\ref{tab:results_confidence} shows that off-the-shelf speech-aware LLMs exhibit weak speaker discrimination under the confidence-scoring protocol.
 EERs remain far above a dedicated ASV system, ranging from 22.62\% (GPT-4.0-audio on Vox1-O) to approximately 45\% (Gemini), with several models operating close to chance level (50\% EER).
 These results indicate that, under standard instruction-following prompts, current speech-aware LLMs do not reliably expose speaker-discriminative information sufficient for verification, even when explicitly asked to reason about paralinguistic cues.
-Those poor performances could be explained by the coarse granularity of the scores, effectively allowing for only 101 levels, but those are not even used by the models, as all the prompted models yielded between 12 and 16 different scores, mostly multiples of 10 and 5.
+Those poor performances could be explained by the coarse granularity of the scores, effectively allowing for only 101 levels, but those are not even used by the models, as all the prompted models yielded up to 16 different scores\footnote{Full set of outputed scores across all models: [0, 1, 2, 5, 10, 15, 20, 30, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90, 95, 99, 100]}.
 We also observe substantial differences in robustness across models.
 In particular, AudioFlamingo3 exhibits a high failure rate (76.23\%), making its raw EER difficult to interpret.